darkphotonKN/collabradoc/README.md

 ### Live Editing Documents

-As detailed in the websocket servber section live editing documents was created via websockets connections and concurrently managing connected clients.
+As detailed in the websocket server section live editing documents was created via websockets connections and concurrently managing connected clients.

-A "live session" is created once per document and is used to initialize and authorize a document to be edited live.
+A **live session** is created once per document and is used to initialize and authorize a document to be edited live.
 Collaborators are added to this live session when invited via email.
 This live session essentially creates a unique instance between these collaborators and they have their own goroutine in the websocket server handling their requests.